Month 12, Day 9, Wednesday 3:45 p.m.

 She’d only been to the inn-slash-entertainment-hall a few times as Sebastien.
 There were a couple of musicians on stage, and people were filtering in as the sun set and they got off work, filling up the seats and ordering food and ale from the bar.
 People were betting with a bookie in front of the large chalkboard against the other wall.
 She recognized one of the Stag enforcers leaning up against the wall near a hallway.

 Theo was at the top of the curved staircase at the far side of the room, sitting with a book and what looked like a half-written essay.
 The boy leaned his copper-haired head back until it thunked against the wall behind him, his eyes closed and his mouth yawning open in a soulless gape of boredom.

 A laugh barked out of Sebastien’s throat without warning, and Theo jerked to awareness.

-“Sorceress!”
-He yipped.
-His eyes widened and he looked around, covering his hand with his mouth, but there was too much other noise in the room below for anyone to have heard him.
+“Sorceress!” he yipped.
+His eyes widened and he looked around, covering his mouth with his hand, but there was too much other noise in the room below for anyone to have heard him.
 He took his hands away, examining her curiously.
-“You don’t look homeless any more.”
+“You don’t look homeless anymore.”